code16/sharp/docs/filters.md

-# Entity List Filters
+# Filters

-Entity List Filters are a simple way for the user to filter list items on some attribute, like for instance display only books that cost more than 15 euros.
+Filters are a simple way for the user to filter list items or dashboard (see below) widgets on some attribute, like for instance display only books that cost more than 15 euros.

+This documentation is written for the EntityList case, but the API is the same for Dashboard (as explained at the end of this page).

 ## Write the filter class